Hsin-Yi Lai

 Personal Profile:

 Dr. Hsin-Yi Lai is a principal investigator at the Guangdong Institute of Intelligent Science and Technology and the head of the Laboratory of Magnetic Resonance Imaging and Modulation for Cognitive Neural Networks.
-Her research focuses on: 1) Brain-Machine Fusion Technology, and 2) Advanced Brain Functions in Perception, Cognition, and Metacognition.
+Her research focuses on: 1) Brain-Machine Fusion Technology, and 2) Embodied Perception-Metacognition Interaction.
 Dr. Lai earned her Ph.D. in Electrical and Control Engineering from National Chiao Tung University, Taiwan, in 2011.
-She completed her postdoctoral research at the University of North Carolina at Chapel Hill and Chang Gung University, from 2012 to 2015.
-From 2015 to 2024, she served as a PI Professor at the I Interdisciplinary Institute of Neuroscience and Technology at Zhejiang University, where she was also responsible for the operation, management, and innovative technology development of the 7T Magnetic Resonance Brain Imaging Center.
+From 2012 to 2015, she conducted postdoctoral research at the University of North Carolina at Chapel Hill and Chang Gung University.
+Between 2015 and 2024, she served as a PI Professor at the I Interdisciplinary Institute of Neuroscience and Technology at Zhejiang University, where she was also responsible for managing the 7T Magnetic Resonance Brain Imaging Center and driving its technological innovation.
 In November 2024, she joined the Guangdong Institute of Intelligent Science and Technology.
-Dr. Lai holds several academic positions, including committee memberships in the Chinese Society for Neuroscience (Basic and Clinical Neurology Subcommittee), the Chinese Society for Cognitive Science (Neuroimaging and Psychiatry Subcommittee), and the Zhejiang Neuroscience Society.
-She is also the Associate Editor for the ACS Chemical Neuroscience and serves as an editorial board member for Psychoradiology, Scientific Reports, and three Frontiers journals.
-To date, Dr. Lai has led or participated in more than ten national and provincial-level research projects.
-She has published over 60 papers in SCI journals, holds 10 invention patents (including one in the United States), and has an H-index of 28.
+Dr. Lai is actively involved in academic positions service.
+She serves as a committee member of the Chinese Society for Neuroscience (Basic and Clinical Neurology Subcommittee), the Chinese Society for Cognitive Science (Neuroimaging and Psychiatry Subcommittee), and the Zhejiang Neuroscience Society.
+She is also the Associate Editor for the ACS Chemical Neuroscience and serves on the editorial boards for Psychoradiology, Scientific Reports, and three Frontiers journals.
+Dr. Lai has led or participated in more than ten national and provincial-level research projects.
+She has published over 60 papers in SCI journals and holds 11 invention patents, including one US patent.
+She currently holds an H-index of 30.
 Her achievements have been recognized with prestigious awards, including the "Outstanding Young Scholar in Engineering Frontiers" from the Chinese Academy of Engineering and the "Silver Award for Invention and Entrepreneurship" from the China Invention Association.

 Laboratory of Magnetic Resonance Imaging and Modulation for Cognitive Neural Networks (MMCNN)

-The research group focuses on the innovation and application of brain-machine fusion technology.
-By integrating and innovating across multiple disciplines—including biology, medicine, engineering, and information sciences—the group is committed to developing multimodal brain-machine fusion technologies that combine optical, acoustic, electrical, and magnetic modalities.
-Additionally, the group aims to establish multimodal data fusion algorithms to systematically investigate the spatiotemporal dynamic evolution of cognitive neural networks at various levels.
-Key .
+Our research group focuses on the innovation and application of brain-machine fusion technology.
+By integrating disciplines across biology, medicine, engineering, and information science, the group is developing a multimodal brain-machine fusion technology that combine optical, acoustic, electrical, and magnetic modalities.
+The lab also constructs multimodal data integration algorithms to systematically investigate the spatiotemporal dynamics of cognitive neural networks across multiple hierarchical levels.
+Emphasizing both technological innovation and theoretical advancement, the group is committed to advancing cutting-edge research in brain science and facilitating its clinical translation.

 1. Brain-Machine Fusion Technology

-· Development of multimodal-compatible key devices integrating optical, acoustic, electrical, and magnetic modalities.
+• · Development of multimodal-compatible devices and builds a brain-machine fusion platform integrating optical, acoustic, electrical, and magnetic modalities.

-· Establishment of multimodal data fusion algorithms and achievement of bidirectional integration of brain-machine fusion technology.
+• · Development of multimodal data fusion algorithms and implementation of bidirectional brain-machine fusion technology, enhancing insights into brain mechanisms and disease pathology.

 Representative publications: